-Chair shall be appointed following an open, transparent and non-discriminatory recruitment process which assesses each candidate on merit carried out in accordance with its diversity statement, Government Guidance and the Nolan Principles.
-This will include a public advertisement and an interview process conducted by the Business Board's appointments panel.
+Chair shall be appointed following an open, transparent and non-discriminatory recruitment process which assesses each candidate on merit carried out in accordance with its Deliversity Statement, Government Guidance and the Nolan Principles.
+This will include a public advertisement and an interview process conducted by the relevant Business Board's appointments panel.
 The Business Board will consult widely and transparently with the business community before appointing a new Chair.
 When vacancies become available for private sector Local Enterprise Partnership members, they will be advertised on the Combined Authority website.
 In addition, social media will be used to raise awareness of the opportunities, particularly among under-represented groups.
 A recruitment panel (including the Cambridgeshire and Peterborough Mayor and Local Enterprise Partnership Chair) assesses applications received and makes a recommendation to the Combined Authority Board for approval of appointments.

-- 3.3.46 All Local Enterprise Partnership members (public and private) are expected to conduct themselves in accordance with the seven principles of public life.
+- 3.3.463..3.45 All Local Enterprise Partnership members (public and private) are expected to conduct themselves in accordance with the seven principles of public life.
 This is set out under the Code of Conduct detailed in the Combined Authority Constitution and provided to all new Local Enterprise Partnership members in their induction information.
 All members sign up to the code of conduct and the Nolan principles.
-As stated in its constitution, all Business Board and subcommittee and sub-group members will make decisions on merit having taken into account all the relevant information available at the time. - 3.3.47 New members receive an initial induction, and this is being enhanced during 2019.
+As stated in its constitution, all Business Board and sub- committee and sub-group members will make decisions on merit having taken into account all the relevant information available at the time. - 3.3.473.3.46 All Nnew members of the Business Board receive a comprehensive induction to ensure the have the knowledge and understanding needed to effectively fulfil their duties in the role. receive an initial induction, and this is being enhanced during 2019.